5 Stunning Ways to Pair Wood Kitchen Cabinets With White Countertops

 Taupe-gray cabinetry and other rustic woods pair with the olive and black tones in the bold veining of Skara Brae.

-Both brown and gray hues in these flat panel cabinets are accentuated with a combination of Cambria designs: Torquay countertops, DARLINGTON™ floor tiles, and HOLLINSBROOK™ bar top.
+Both brown and gray hues in these flat panel kitchen cabinets are accentuated with a combination of Cambria designs: Torquay countertops, Darlington™ floor tiles, and Hollinsbrook™ bar top.
 These three designs feature a spectrum of neutrals that pair perfectly with the rich details in these stained wood cabinets.

-Weathered cabinetry gives an earthen luxe look with a variety of options like white-washed, bleached, or driftwood.
-These staining techniques give the impression of weathered wood but use a sturdier material, like oak or birch.
+Weathered kitchen cabinetry gives an earthen luxe look with a variety of options like white-washed, bleached, or driftwood.
+These staining techniques give the impression of weathered wood but use a sturdier material like oak or birch.

 Explore additional Cambria combinations

-If wood cabinetry doesn’t fit your style, painted cabinets are a chic way to showcase saturated hues or classic neutrals.
+If wood kitchen cabinetry doesn’t fit your style, painted cabinets are a chic way to showcase saturated hues or classic neutrals.
+Check out Cambria's Paint Match Tool to visualize your perfect combination.
 Cambria’s EXPANSIVE DESIGN PALETTE offers unlimited combinations to complement or contrast the cabinets of your choice.

 For more Cambria and cabinetry inspiration check out our PERFECT PAIRINGS Pinterest board.